Trawmoney/cloud/docs/cli.md

 ### `cloud test`

-Deploys code from the current directory and run tests in an isolated instance.
-After tests are complete, the instance is automatically terminated.
+Deploys code from the current directory and run tests in an isolated stage.
+After tests are complete, the stage is automatically deleted.

 ### `cloud share [NAME]`

-Deploys the **code AND data** from your **developer sandbox** to a **preview instance** named `NAME`.
+Deploys the **code AND data** from your **developer sandbox** to a **preview stage** named `NAME`.
 If no `NAME` is provided, a randomly generated name will be created for you.

-A **preview instance** is an ephermeral instance that you can use to easily share your work with others.
-Preview instances allow you to create a stable snapshots of your **developer sandbox** so that you can get feedback while continuing to make changes to your own version.
+A **preview stage** is an ephermeral stage that you can use to easily share your work with others.
+Preview stages allow you to create a stable snapshots of your **developer sandbox** so that you can get feedback while continuing to make changes to your own version.

 ### `cloud deploy [STAGE]`

 Deploys the **code** from your local directory to the provided `STAGE`.
 If no `STAGE` is provided, it will prompt you for a `STAGE` name.

-A `STAGE` is a long-lived instance/environment that hosts your app.
+A `STAGE` is a long-lived stage/environment that hosts your app.
 Common names for `STAGE`s are `prod`, `staging`, `qa`, and `dev`.

 ### `cloud delete [STAGE]`

-Deletes the instance named `[STAGE]`.
+Deletes the stage named `[STAGE]`.
 Warning: this is a destructive action.

 ### `cloud install [PACKAGENAME]`